Are you WaterSmart?

 These services ensure your home is water and energy efficient, and can help save water and money.

 Small steps can make a big difference!
-Sign up with your account and zip code to get water reports, track your water history, set up leak alerts, and see personalized recommendations.
+Sign up with your account number and last name to get water reports, track your water history, set up leak alerts, and see personalized recommendations.

 Illustrated step-by-step instructions take you through your home to read your water meter, test the flow rate of your water fixtures, and perform a toilet leak dye test.
 Return a completed worksheet to get FREE water-saving devices, if any are needed.